 However, they play an important role in the cost management process.

-• Azure Migrate – Assess your current datacenter workload for insights about what’s needed from an Azure replacement solution.
+- Azure Migrate – Assess your current data centre workload for insights about what’s needed from an Azure replacement solution.

-• Azure Cost management helps use to analyze and optimize their billing.
+- Azure Cost Management helps users analyze and optimize their billing.

-• Always estimate cost before you do any deployment on Azure.
+- Always estimate the cost before you do any deployment on Azure.

-• Always stop resources when you don’t need them, it can save your money.
+- Always stop resources when we don’t need them, it can save us money.

-• Try to use managed services like IaaS, PaaS.
+- Try to use managed services like IaaS, and PaaS.

-• Choose Azure regions as per your business and organization standard.
+- Choose Azure regions as per your business and organization standards.

 If you are preparing for AZ 900 certification, then follow this link - Microsoft Azure Fundamentals (AZ-900) Certification Sample Questions